 Let’s look back at those bank statements for a moment.
-Recall we mentioned lenders pairing up deposits with pay check stubs?
-Someone that got paid on the 1st and 15th should show income on or around those dates that match what’s on the pay stubs.
+Recall we mentioned lenders pairing up deposits with paycheck stubs?
+Someone that got paid on the 1st and 15th should show various types of income on or around those dates that match what’s on the pay stubs.
 But what if there’s a deposit that shows up on the 20th that doesn’t match anything that appears on the pay stubs?
 The lender will want to know the source of those funds before it can be used as income.
 Is it a loan from someone?
 If so, what are the payment arrangements?
 Did the applicants sell something they owned?
 Maybe there was a garage sale held and they made out with another $500.
 While a lender can use this $500 to help with closing costs it’s not considered income but a one-time event.

 What about someone that took up a part-time job to help out with bills around the house in addition to their current job?
 That income might be used but again unless there’s a two-year history of that part-time income it can’t be counted.
 The recurring theme here is a two year history and a likelihood of continuance.
 Regardless of the source, qualifying types of income must follow this standard.